abusifyid/Indonesian-Multimodal-Hate-Speech-Dataset/README.md

 ## Modeling

 Experiments using this dataset were conducted with two modeling methods, including:
-1. **Early Fusion**: This method combines text and image features at the input level for integrated analysis.
+1. **Early Fusion**: Combines text and image features at the input level.
-2. **Late Fusion**: An ensemble classifier using Soft Voting to combine separate text and image model predictions.
+2. **Late Fusion**: Ensemble classifier using Soft Voting to combine separate text and image model predictions.

 The code to perform these experiments can be accessed in this repository.